Did you know that a Bible verse once helped save the British army?

 For some reason, people are still not sure why, the Axis powers hesitated.
 They backed off, briefly, and what’s known as the Miracle of Dunkirk took place.
 British families and fishermen heard about the poignant telegraphed cry for help, and they answered.
 They answered with merchant marine boats, with pleasure cruisers, and even with small fishing boats.
 By a miracle, they evacuated more than 338,000 soldiers and took them to safety.

 I’m very sorry to say that, by and large, the scriptures are not faithfully taught today, even in many Christian pulpits.
 We get some interesting pop psychology and leadership exhortations, but it is fairly unusual to enter a Christian church and hear the minister take a piece of scripture, read it, explain it, teach it, and apply it.
 I challenge you to recover the significance of scripture in your life.
-I exhort you, if you’re going to be a minister, or a lay reader, or a Bible teacher of any sort, teach the scriptures.
-I exhort you as a follower of Jesus Christ, let your life, your heart, your character, and your worship by shaped by the word of God.
+If you’re going to be a minister, or a lay reader, or a Bible teacher of any sort, teach the scriptures.
+I exhort you as a follower of Jesus Christ, let your life, your heart, your character, and your worship be shaped by the word of God.

 The previous was adapted from Dr. Sloan’s address to the students of Houston Baptist University on February 18, 2009.